HealthPatterns/HealthPatterns/README.md

 http://localhost
 ```

-If you would like to view our backend documentation, please use this link:
+If you would like to view our api-documentation or test endpoints that have no frontend yet, please use this link:

 ```bash
 http://localhost:3000/docs